Colorado Advantage - We are no longer accepting applications for the 2016 Colorado Advantage program as the program is now full!

 Travel and lodging will be provided for accepted students.

 This program is open to students from groups severely underrepresented in STEM graduate education, as defined by the National Science Foundation.
 These groups include African Americans, Hispanic/Latinos, American Indians/Alaska Natives that hold tribal membership, and Pacific Islanders (native peoples of Hawaii, Guam and Samoa).
 Applicants must be US citizens or permanent residents to qualify.
+Individuals of any race or ethnicity who are first generation college students from low-income backgrounds and students with disabilities are also eligible to apply.

 Minimum GPA: 3.0, 3.25 for engineering (on a 4.0 scale)